writerthethinker1/relax_write/materials/course_files/notes/labs/index.md

 ---
 layout: post
 title: 'Labs'
+comments: "Instructions for the labs and what you guys will be doing over the next couple of cozy weeks are given here.
+Don't worry so much about them rather than what they are about and tie it back to what we've been illustrating the weeks before the lab. **Try to like one thing at least.** It makes a world of difference."
 ---

-Instructions for the labs and what you guys will be doing over the next couple of cozy weeks are given here.
-Don't worry so much about them rather than what they are about and tie it back to what we've been illustrating the weeks before the lab. **Try to like one thing at least.** It makes a world of difference.
+{{ page.comments }}

 <div>
 {% for thing in site.markdown_notes %}